-One of the most perplexing aspects along the CoolSculpting journey is around the differences between CoolSculpting and liposuction.
+One of the most perplexing aspects along the CoolSculpting journey is around CoolSculpting vs. liposuction.
 When thinking about body contouring, the real question for most people is how to choose between surgical and nonsurgical options.
-CoolSculpting is the safest and best choice when it comes to nonsurgical options, but how do you know if CoolSculpting or surgery would be better for you?
+CoolSculpting is the safest and best choice when it comes to nonsurgical options, but how do you know if CoolSculpting vs. Liposuction would be better for you?

 Dr. Dauwe believes that fat removal surgery is a great option for those who are at their ideal weight but have troublesome areas that are tough to get rid of.
 Sound familiar?
 That’s basically the same description as CoolSculpting, right?
 Yep.